 FGA offers powerful policy solutions that can be implemented to improve lives and put more people on the path to pursue their own American Dream.
 Focusing on just three reform areas, FGA is able to hone in and really impact policy to ensure more people have the opportunity to take ownership over their lives.

-Megan Schmidt is a state affairs manager at the Foundation for Government Accountability.
-In this role, Megan is responsible for the day-to-day success of our state activities, ensuring that stakeholders have the resources and information necessary to implement solutions that reduce dependency and promote work.
+Megan Schmidt is the state affairs manager at the Foundation for Government Accountability, where she manages FGA’s state activities to ensure that stakeholders have the data, resources, and information necessary to implement solutions that reduce dependency and promote work.

 Prior to joining FGA, Megan served as the chief of staff at the Office of the State Bank Commissioner of Kansas and as the interim director of appointments in the Kansas Office of the Governor.
 She holds a Bachelor of Arts in Political Science from Kansas State University.